 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Rat idual F ing (H lium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
 Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Excursions: hazards specific to the particular excursion e.g. traffic driving on right, offending local customs / culture, steep and slippery slopes, low walls and drops, uneven or gravely paths, loose rocks, beggars, crowds (separation, pickpockets) unaccustomed climatic conditions Leaders fully aware of the following: - o Purpose, location, time and duration of visit o Activities to be included during the visit o Supervisory responsibilities throughout the visit, including any specific responsibilities e.g. 1st Aid, medication, spending money etc. o Composition of their groups, including any special or particular needs for individuals o Transport arrangements o Emergency procedures - communications, mobile 'phones, Emergency Events card including all emergency contact numbers o Contingency arrangements in the event of an accident or breakdown (inc. safety of group, and planned means of onward travel or return to base) Young people appropriately briefed to include the following: - o Purpose, location, time and duration of visit o Activities to be included during the visit o Expected standards of behaviour / Code of Conduct and pertinent safety rules o Required clothing, PPE (inc. sun block and insect repellent) etc Emergency procedures - what to do if lost or separated from group, or there is an incident.
-0 Sporting and Adventurous Activities, including "off-piste" activities e.g. skating and tobogganing Activities arranged through externally accredited tour operator Additional advice sought from HCC Offsite Visits Advisor 0
+0 Sporting and Adventurous Activities, including "off-piste" activities e.g. skating and tobogganing Activities provided by accredited provider Prior written assurance obtained as to the competence of the provider and the suitability of the provider's safety management systems by the provider themselves or the tour operator contracting in the services of said provider Group leaders to accompany group members on all activities and be prepared to intervene in or stop the activity, should they have concerns regarding the safety of the young people in their care, until those concerns are addressed Group leaders to satisfy themselves that any equipment provided appears to be in good condition and working order Activities arranged through externally accredited tour operator Additional advice sought from HCC Offsite Visits Advisor 0